Moxzii/Moxzii/README.md

 ⊹ ࣪ ˖ Sign my atabook 2 see the number go up!!!!!!!

-the first strawpage is for ponytown, while the second one is my general personal one! wow!

 <img width="730" height="36" alt="cute af divider" src="https://github.com/user-attachments/assets/53bc838d-8954-47c5-a27b-5da8788e4690" />